Heath Bunting: Pirate Listening Station

 Between 1999 and 2009, Bunting hosted the Pirate Listening Station which allowed visitors to the site to tune and listen in to London pirate radio stations.
 It is an early example of an online listening station.

 BorderXing

 Commissioned by the Tate Gallery and the Luxembourg-based Fondation Musée d'Art Moderne Grand-Duc Jean (Mudam) in 2002, BorderXing details ways to cross international borders throughout Europe without legal documentation.
 It provides video, photography, maps, and necessary materials on the project website.
-It demonstrate how to succeed without being located by dogs, and when not to run to avoid being shot.
+It demonstrates how to succeed without being located by dogs, and when not to run to avoid being shot.
 There is even a supplemental botanical guide so you can avoid poisonous plants.
 Bunting reveals that restriction of movement set in place by governments and bureaucracies.
 The project shows not only the restriction of physical borders, but the concept that the internet is not a borderless space.
 Bunting limits access to the project.
 You must be at a designated location to access the site or apply to be an authorized client.